 Wednesday, January 14, 2009

-UPDATE 01/14/09: In response to the recent fatal attack of Alex Angulo by his foster family's rottweiler, Rep. Rosemary Mulligan (R-Des Plaines) said the Illinois House committee that oversees the Department of Children and Family Services might consider tough legislation outlawing dangerous dogs in foster homes.
+UPDATE 01/14/09: In response to the recent dog mauling death of 4-year old Alex Angulo by his foster family's rottweiler, Rep. Rosemary Mulligan (R-Des Plaines) said the Illinois House committee that oversees the Department of Children and Family Services might consider tough legislation outlawing dangerous dogs in foster homes.
 DCFS officials are awaiting results of an independent inquiry by a Child Death Review Team before deciding to make any changes.

-The case of Alex Angulo continues to grow more tragic.
-After being tossed around to several homes, in 2007 he was placed into the home of a 77-year-old woman who had just renewed a foster-care license that was originally granted in 2000, according to DCFS officials.
+The case of Alex Angulo, who was mauled to death by one of his foster family's dogs, continues to grow more tragic.
+After being tossed around to several homes, in 2007 he was placed with a 77-year-old woman who had just renewed a foster-care license that was originally granted in 2000, according to DCFS officials.
 Though Alex had some behavioral issues, he showed a positive attitude in school and overall, state records showed that the foster home seemed to be working.

-One week prior to the move, Alex was killed by the foster family's rottweiler.Kendall Marlowe, a spokesman for the Illinois Department of Children and Family Services said, "There was an understanding that the dogs lived outside, and the child would not have unsupervised contact with the dogs."
-Cook County Public Guardian Robert Harris said those precautions were not enough.
+One week prior to the move, Alex was killed by his foster family's dog.Kendall Marlowe, a spokesman for the Illinois Department of Children and Family Services said, "There was an understanding that the dogs lived outside, and the child would not have unsupervised contact with the dogs."
+Cook County Public Guardian Robert Harris said those precautions were not adequate or even realistic.
 "Don't place a 4-year-old in a home with two big wild dogs," Harris said.
-"You don't just say, 'OK, the kid won't go out into the yard...'"
+"You don't just say, 'OK, the kid won't go out into the yard,'" he said.

-Chicago, IL - In a developing story, a 4-year old boy was reportedly mauled to death by a family rottweiler.
-Three dogs were removed from the home; two rotweillers and a poodle.
-One of the two rottweillers is believed to be responsible for killing 4-year-old Alex Angulo.
-A fire department spokesperson says the boys' father was out front using a snow blower, and the child was in back playing with the dog when the dog attacked.
+Chicago, IL - In a developing story, a 4-year old boy was mauled to death by at least one rottweiler on Chicago's Southwest Side.
+Three dogs were removed from the home; two rottweilers and a poodle.
+One of the two rottweilers is believed to be responsible for killing 4-year-old Alex Angulo.
+A fire department spokesperson says the boys' father was out front using a snow blower while the child was in the backyard playing with the dog when the animal attacked and killed him.

-Neighbors said the family had put in a fence recently, trying to make sure the dog did not get onto the sidewalk or into the street.
-A 'Beware of Dog' sign also hangs from the fence.
-Other neighbors reported that the dogs were menacing and that they were afraid of them.
-It is unknown if any of the dogs had a prior bite record.
-The Department of Children and Family Services is investigating an allegation of neglect in connection with Alex's death.
+Neighbors said the family had put in a fence recently, trying to make sure the dogs did not get onto the sidewalk or into the street.
+A "Beware of Dog" sign also hangs from the home's tall wooden fence.
+Other neighbors reported the dogs were menacing and that they were afraid of them.
+It is unknown if any of the dogs had previous biting incidents.
+The Department of Children and Family Services is investigating an allegation of neglect in connection with Alex's mauling death.

 In 2008, DogsBite.org did not record any U.S. fatal dog attacks by rottweilers.